 In 2013, Gerrell Martin and Curtis Sampson rented a property in North Philadelphia for their large family.
-The family is low-income and they have six children.
+They are low-income and have six children.
 Their two-year-old child suffers from cerebral palsy.
 But within four months of the family moving in, the Department of Licenses and Inspections issued seven violations to the property owner.

 That was just the beginning.
 Five separate sets of violations were issued in the next three years, according to a complaint filed in federal court yesterday, culminating in an October 2016 finding that the building was “unfit for human occupancy.”

 In September 2016, the couple began withholding rent to pressure the landlord into making the necessary fixes, including replacing the heating system, which hadn’t been operable since February.

 Instead of fixing the heating and the other issues with the house, the couple’s landlord tried to evict them in November 2016.

 Unlike most of Philadelphia’s low-income tenants threatened with eviction, Martin and Sampson were able to obtain a lawyer.
 They took their case to the Philadelphia Fair Housing Commission, won there, and stayed in their home.

 That’s unusual.
 About 92 percent of the tenants who end up in landlord-tenant court lack legal representation.
 What’s even more unusual is what they did after they won the case: Yesterday they filed a federal lawsuit against their landlord’s lawyer, Bart Levy.